 CELEBRATING WOMEN'S RIGHT TO VOTE

 The women’s suffrage movement was a decades-long fight to win the right to vote for women in the United States.
 The 19th Amendment, which guarantees women the right to vote, was finally passed by Congress on June 4, 1919, and ratified on August 18, 1920.
-To mark the upcoming 100th anniversary of this historic event, the Associates of the Boston Public Library commissioned a play celebrating many of the advocates who brought about this radical change.
+To mark the recent 100th anniversary of this historic event, the Associates of the Boston Public Library commissioned a play celebrating many of the advocates who brought about this radical change.

 Please join us for the world premiere of ONWARD – Votes for Women, a documentary play created by Lisa Rafferty, with music arranged and composed by Adam R. McDonald.
 The production offers the powerful and inspiring voices and perspectives of the extraordinary women who fought for seventy years for equality.
 Over twenty historical characters from the movement, along with women leaders from our time, will be portrayed by an ensemble of ten.